dichev/toolbox/README.md

 ./example --hosts hostA
 ```

-If you want to run you command multiple times over list of arguments then try this
+If you want to run your command multiple times over a list of arguments, then try this

 ```javascript
 #!/usr/bin/env node